zextras/tech-doc/source/suite/backup.rst

 out are different.
 We describe here only the easier and most reliable one.

-.. dropdown:: Single server installation
+.. card:: Single server installation

    When NFS shares are used, you need to make them visible and accessible to the OS and Zextras, a task that only requires to add a row in